GoodAI/goodai-ltm-benchmark/README.md

 claude-3-haiku      # Claude 3 Haiku
 claude-3-sonnet     # Claude 3 Sonnet
 claude-3-opus       # Claude 3 Opus

-# Langchain Models
-langchain_sb_a    # Using 3.5-turbo-instruct and a summary buffer memory
-langchain_kg_a    # Using 3.5-turbo-instruct and a knowledge graph memory
-langchain_ce_a    # Using 3.5-turbo-instruct and a conversation entity memory

 # GoodAI LTM models
 # Variants: